Skip to footer content

 Install-Package IronPdf

-1. Install via NuGet Package Manager: Alternatively, you can install it via the NuGet package manager for Solution screen just as we did in the steps above for iTextSharp.
+1. Install via NuGet Package Manager: Alternatively, you can install it via the NuGet package manager for the Solution screen just as we did in the steps above for iTextSharp.
 However, this time, search for IronPDF, before clicking "Install".

 IronPDF's NuGet screen